NetLogo/NW-Extension/README.md

 A [clique](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) is a subset of a network in which every node has a direct link to every other node.
 A maximal clique is a clique that is not, itself, contained in a bigger clique.

-The result is reported as a list of agentsets.
+The result is reported as a list of agentsets, in random order.
 Note that one turtle can be a member of more than one maximal clique at once.

 The primitive uses the [Bron–Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and only works with undirected links.

 #### biggest-maximal-cliques
 `nw:biggest-maximal-cliques`

 The biggest maximal cliques are, as the name implies, the biggest [cliques](http://en.wikipedia.org/wiki/Clique_%28graph_theory%29) in the current snapshot.
-Often, more than one clique are tied for the title of biggest clique, so the result if reported as a list of agentsets.
+Often, more than one clique are tied for the title of biggest clique, so the result if reported as a list of agentsets, in random order.
 If you want only one clique, use `one-of nw:biggest-maximal-cliques`.

 The primitive uses the [Bron–Kerbosch algorithm](http://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and only works with undirected links.